AP-Skill-Development-Corporation/Crud/CRUD.md

 #####  3. Making Model Forms in app
 A Form class describes a form and determines how it works and appears.In a similar way that a model class’s fields map to database fields, a form class’s fields map to HTML form <input> elements.

-For the above Registraion model, which we could use to implement “Registraion” functionality on our website: First we need to create froms.py file in our app location and import Register model class from models.py

 **`forms.py`**